LF3551/yandex-serverless-slack-bot/README.md

         - click `Install to Workspace`
         - click `Allow`
         - at the top you will see pop-up `Success!`
-        - below we can see `Bot User OAuth Token`.
+        - below you can see `Bot User OAuth Token`.
 Copy to your notes
       - go to Settings -> Basic Information:
         - copy `Signing Secret` to your notes